 This is our favorite task – the creative part.
-And, it just entails thinking about social media post ideas and then writing down anything and everything in your head.
-A suggestion made to us in past, was to voice record our ideas – that way we didn’t struggle getting them out onto paper.
+And it just entails thinking about social media post ideas and then writing down anything and everything in your head.
+A suggestion made to us in the past was to voice record our thoughts – that way, we didn’t struggle to get them out onto paper.

-This activity gets you thinking creatively and thinking a little more outside of your comfort zone.
+This activity makes you think creatively and a little more outside of your comfort zone.

-So block off 20 -40 minutes to get out all of the ideas that come to mind.
-For example, if you post about clean living, start thinking of all the strategies you’ve used in your home, with your family, your body, etc. The old school brainstorm sheets can work well here too if pen to paper is still your jam.
+So block off 20 -40 minutes to get out all the ideas that come to mind.
+For example, if you post about clean living, start thinking of all the strategies you’ve used in your home, with your family, your body, etc. The old-school brainstorm sheets can work well here, too, if pen-to-paper is still your jam.

 Step Two: Time to get Organized.

-Take a moment to peek back at your brainstorm activity.
-Cross off any ideas that just won’t work with the main topics you generally cover.
-Then, look at your current goals and cross off any of your ideas that aren’t going to help you crush them.
+Take a moment to peek back at your brainstorming activity.
+First, cross off any ideas that won’t work with the main topics you generally cover.
+Then, look at your current goals and cross off any statements that aren’t helping you crush them.

 Main Topic categories may include;